agg-shambhavi/PARKS-Gaze/README.md

 - The dataset was collected in both indoor and outdoor environments, covering a wide range of  head poses, illumination conditions and intra-person appearance variations.

+- We provide the PARKS-Gaze dataset in two formats to cater to different input requirements of existing gaze estimation methods:
+  * Format 1: Face and Eye Crops
+    - Normalized face crop of size 120x120
+    - Left and right eye crops of size 36x60
+  * Format 2: Face Crop Only
+    - Normalized face crop of size 3x224x224
+    - No separate eye crops <br>
-- We provide the dataset in two formats.
-In one format, normalized face crop of size 120x120 along with the eye crop size of 36x60 are provided.
-In another format, normalized face crop of size 3x224x224 alone are provided without eye crops.
-We chose to release in these formats as most of the existing methods / approaches adopt one of these input sizes.
+- We chose to release in these formats as most of the existing methods / approaches adopt one of these input sizes.

 ## Dataset Structure
 ```